 Day 1: Harvest, History, and Wine

-Then hit the Keuka Outlet Trail, a seven-mile-long multiple-use trail used for hiking, bicycling, horseback riding, snowshoeing, cross-country skiing, and snowmobiling in specific areas.
+Next, hit the Keuka Outlet Trail, a seven-mile-long, multiple-use trail used for hiking, bicycling, horseback riding, snowshoeing, cross-country skiing, and snowmobiling in specific areas.
 You can also visit two waterfalls on this trail.
 Drive to Seneca Mills Falls then hike the relatively flat trail to Cascade Mills Falls for a 2.6-mile hike and morning leaf-peeping.

-From here take some time to explore the Keuka Lake Wine Trail.
-Being sure to stop at Hunt Country Vineyard who received the 2020 Sustainability Award from the New York Wine & Grape Foundation for its sustainability practices.
+After lunch, head to Keuka Spring Vineyards, recently awarded Best Red Wine at the New York State Wine & Food Classic for their 2021 Blaufrankisch.
+Take in their sweeping views of beautiful Keuka Lake while enjoying a guided standard tasting.
+Keuka Spring Vineyards is a member of the Keuka Lake Wine Trail, as is Hunt Country Vineyard, the recipient of the 2020 Sustainability Award from the New York Wine & Grape Foundation for their sustainability practices.
 They have a portion of their vineyards certified organic and make several wines from their organic grapes.

 Day 2: Choose Your Own Adventure